-If you have high blood pressure is not controlled, it can damage the walls of the blood vessels in your body including those in the kidneys.
+If you have high blood pressure and it is not controlled, it can damage the walls of the blood vessels in your body including those in the kidneys.
 If that happens, the tiny filtration units, or nephrons, become damaged and less able to filter your blood and waste products in the blood.
 Lowering high blood pressure can reduce the amount of damage to your kidneys and help slow any progression of kidney disease.
 High blood pressure is one of the top two causes of kidney failure in Western countries.

 Checking your blood pressure is a simple test that you can do at home.
 Most drugstores and pharmacies have in-store monitors and home blood pressure monitors.
 For best results, keep the hints below in mind.

 Always take your blood pressure at the same time of the day.
 Morning may be best.